Swarnika98/Python/README.md

 # Python
-This Python Repository Contains Coding Assignments Related to Python This a Courier Management System project.
+This Python Repository Contains Coding Assignments Related to Python.
+This a Courier Management System project.
 For a seamless eCommerce shopping experience, it is essential to deliver the product promptly to the customer.
 And that’s where a professional courier service plays a vital role.
 'FastTrack' courier company stores the relevant data of its clients and parcels in the form of dictionary.